Digital Wallet Terms of Service for Customers of Canadian Imperial Bank of Commerce

 In these Terms of Service,

-Cardholder means primary cardholder of any CIBC credit card and the cardholder of any CIBC debit card;
+Cardholder means primary cardholder of any CIBC credit card, debit card and prepaid card;

 Cardholder Agreement means the agreements governing the credit card account associated with your CIBC credit card, as it may be updated, enhanced or modified by CIBC from time to time;